 - Mental stress.
 Limited evidence suggests that vitamin C might reduce blood pressure and symptoms during times of mental distress.

 - Ovarian cancer.
-Dietary vitamin C does not seem to affect the risk of getting ovarian cancer.
+Consuming vitamin C in the diet does not seem to affect the risk of developing ovarian cancer.

 - Kidney disease.

 - Lyme disease.

 - Other conditions.

 More evidence is needed to rate vitamin C for these uses.

 Vitamin C is required for the proper development and function of many parts of the body.
 It also plays an important role in maintaining proper immune function.

 Vitamin C is LIKELY SAFE for most people when taken by mouth in recommended doses, when applied to the skin, when injected into the muscle, and when injected intravenously (by IV) and appropriately.
 In some people, vitamin C might cause nausea, vomiting, heartburn, stomach cramps, headache, and other side effects.
 The chance of getting these side effects increases the more vitamin C you take.
 Amounts higher than 2000 mg daily are POSSIBLY UNSAFE and may cause a lot of side effects, including kidney stones and severe diarrhea.
 In people who have had a kidney stone, amounts greater than 1000 mg daily greatly increase the risk of kidney stone recurrence.

 Pregnancy and breast-feeding: Vitamin C is LIKELY SAFE for pregnant or breast-feeding women when taken by mouth in amounts no greater than 2000 mg daily for women over 19 years-old, and 1800 mg daily for women 14 to 18 years-old, or when given intravenously (by IV) or intramuscularly and appropriately.
 Taking too much vitamin C during pregnancy can cause problems for the newborn baby.
 Vitamin C is POSSIBLY UNSAFE when taken by mouth in excessive amounts.